 What are the open calls?

-Open calls are the means through which H2020 and HE projects can request a consultancy service.
-The Projects will apply to an open call and the delivery model will be “first-come-first-serve”, where the applicant projects will only be rejected in case they do not live up to the eligibility criteria.
+The open call is the means through which H2020, HE and DEP projects can request a support from HSbooster to help them work on a standards-related activity.
+The Projects will apply to an open call and the delivery model will be “first-come-first-serve”, where the applicant projects will only be rejected if they do not live up to the eligibility criteria.

 How many open calls are available?